spookyGh0st/beatwalls/README.md

 - width: The width of each wall

-- Scale: How much you want to Scale The WHOLE pattern.
-DOES ONLY AFFECT DURATION AND TIMING. for example 2 would scale the whole pattern to double the size, 0.5 would scale it half the size

-Then just drag whole Song folder or a difficulty On the programm.
-## Roadmap
+## Plans

-1.0 Create a working program with some example walls AND FIX THIS SHIT
+1.0 Create a working program with some decent example files.

-later create text generator and some weird other shit.
+later: create a text generator

-## License

-have not added one but do whatever you want with this project.